sahildesai/Incompressible-Transient-Flow-Solver/README.md

 improved algorithm has been suggested based on the trend of observed error results which has a potential for further solution time speed-up.

-A computer program to solve the set of equations and obtain a solution.
+A computer program has been written to solve the set of equations and obtain a solution.
 For each case, the initial field is set to be zero.
 Integration in time is done till a steady state solution is reached.
 At each time step the pressure equation average 𝐿2 norm should be converged to a residue of